Songs with Earlier Histories Than the Hit Version

 First released by The Flying Burrito Brothers (1970).

-From the wiki: “‘Wild Horses’ was written by Mick Jagger and Keith Richards for their 1971 album Sticky Fingers.
-Originally recorded over a three-day period at Muscle Shoals Sound Studio in Alabama during 2–4 December 1969, the song was not released until over a year later due to legal wranglings with the band’s former label, Atco, and manager, Allen Klein.
+From the wiki: “‘Wild Horses’ was written by Mick Jagger and Keith Richards for the Rolling Stones’ 1971 album Sticky Fingers.
+Originally recorded over a three-day period at Muscle Shoals Sound Studio in Alabama during 2–4 December 1969, the public would not hear the results until almost 18 months later due to legal wranglings with the band’s former label, Atco, and manager, Allen Klein.

 Comments are closed.